 About me

-In December 2021, I was apointed tenured researcher (Científico Titular) at the Spanish National Research Council (CSIC).
-I am setting up a research line on complex optomechanics at the Material Science Institute in Madrid.
-If you are interested, just contact me here.
+In December 2021, I was appointed tenured researcher (Científico Titular) at the Spanish National Research Council (CSIC).
+I am currently setting up a research line on complex optomechanics and neuromorphic photonics at the Instituto de Ciencia de Materiales de Madrid (ICMM-CSIC).
+If you are interested, please contact me here.

-For more info, listen here (interview on Spanish National Radio)
+For more information, listen to the interview on Spanish National Radio:

 Interests